 - Relax, and watch your skin in the mirror

 - Skin will tingle which is a good sign!
-It may feel a bit ‘bitey’ but shouldn’t be painful or too uncomfortable – if it is neutralize straight away
+It is normal to feel “bitey” but if it is painful or too uncomfortable neutralize straight away.

-- It may become pink/red particularly in more sensitive areas – watch it in the mirror.
-If it becomes overly red or blotchy/motley, neutralize immediately
+- Pink or redness particularly in more sensitive areas such as cheeks.
+Watch your skin in the mirror and if it becomes overly red or blotchy/motley, neutralize immediately.

 - The tingling can subside after the first 30seconds.
 Don’t mistake this for it no longer working, if left on skin it will continue to provide an acid effect so stick to the timer.

 - Once you begin neutralizing expect the sting to intensify briefly, but just continue as this quickly subsides.

 - Once the minute is up, apply the baking soda solution all over your face by splashing it and/or using a soft cloth

 - Repeat for at least 1 minute until you are confident you’ve applied it thoroughly.
 Remember it will sting more briefly at the start

 - Rinse skin with water – If it feels hot keep splashing until it has cooled down and more comfortable

 - Pat dry skin and apply a very generous layer of moisturizer/oil